Manu343726/tinyrefl/README.md

  - **Cross compilation supported**: The CMake setup of tinyrefl detects whether your proyect is being cross compiled with a custom CMake toolchain file, and configures itself accordingly.
 No changes are needed in the tool integration as shown in the previous example.

+## Acknowledgements

+Many thanks to:

+ - Jonathan "foonathan" Muller, for his awesome [cppast]() library, feedback, and quick bugfixing.
+ - My team lead at Bytech, for letting me integrate this for QML C++ models (More about this soon).

+## License

+This project is released under the MIT license.
+See LICENSE file for details.

+## Feedback and bug reporting

+Feel free to open an issue in this repository or by sending a mail to the project desk account ***incoming+Manu343726/tinyrefl@incoming.gitlab.com***.